Zilliqa/scilla/README.md

 standard library can alternatively be specified in the environment variable `SCILLA_STDLIB_PATH`.

-If the checker only returns the contract structure in JSON fromat, it means that the contract has no type errors.
+If the checker only returns the contract structure in JSON format, it means that the contract has no type errors.
 Otherwise, a type error trace is provided.